French typefounder (b. Paris, 1712, d. Paris, 1768) also called Fournier le jeune.

 - His books.
 Author of Manuel Typographique, two volumes published in 1764 and 1766.
 Nijhof&Lee write: The first volume is one of the major source books on the processes of making printing types in the era of the hand press.
 Volume two includes a comprehensive specimen of the types and ornaments of Fournier's own foundry, most of which he cut himself, and as such provides a record of one of the most remarkable personal achievements in the history of typefounding.
 The books are available as a Darmstadt Facsimile reprint (1995).
 He published other theoretical works, such as a 1737 manuscript on the spacing between letters for readability.

 - His typefaces.
-The Fournier MT family by Monotype was based on the types cut by Pierre-Simon Fournier (ca. 1742) and was called St Augustin Ordinaire in Fournier's Manuel Typographique.
+The Fournier MT family by Monotype (1924-1925) was based on the types cut by Pierre-Simon Fournier (ca. 1742) and was called St Augustin Ordinaire in Fournier's Manuel Typographique.
 These were the firtst transitional typefaces after the privately owned romains du roi.
 Mac McGrew: Fournier is an aristocratic roman typeface which had its inception in letters engraved and cast by Pierre Simon Fournier, a famous mid-eighteenth-century French typefounder.
 It is transitional, almost modern, in character, with a distinct French flavor, but with more grace and style than traditional French oldstyle designs.
 This modern character influenced the later work of Bodoni.
-This adaptation was made by English Monotype in 1925, and copied by Lanston Mono in 1940.
+This adaptation was made by English Monotype in 1925, and copied by Lanston Monotype in 1940.
 The specimen of the roman shown here is from English Monotype, in the absence of a good American specimen, but the italic is from Lanston.
 Narcissus-Roman (1995, Font Bureau) is based on a 1745 design of Simon Pierre Fournier, and a 1921 version of it called Narcissus by Walter Tiemann for Klingspor, and was digitized by Brian Lucid in 1995.
 Jim Spiece's version is called Narcissus SG.
 In 1768, he designed an ornamental all caps face, which Peignot produced as Fournier le Jeune.
 More elaborate caps were added by ATF in the 1920s, and the current digital version by P22/Lanston, also called Fournier le Jeune, is based on that [see LTC Fournier Le Jeune].
 Alan Prescott created APT New June (1996) based on Fournier le Jeune.
 In 2007, Tjorbjörn Olsson (T4) created Museum Fournier, inspired by a set of Rococo capitals designed by Pierre Simon Fournier le Jeune, ca. 1760.
 The matrices are part of a set imported to Sweden by J.P.
 Lindh in 1818 from Breitkopf&Härtel in Leipzig, Germany.
 They are now in the Nordiska Museum in Stockholm.
 Jas Rewkiewicz's Fournier RD (2007) is an interpretation of the famous Fournier typeface.
 The Castcraft version of Fournier is called OPTI Fourquet.
 Joshua Darden's Corundum Text (2006) and typeface Griesshammer;s free font Source Serif (2014, Adobe) are also based on Fournier.
 The ambitious PS Fournier (2016, Stéphane Elbaz) is perhaps one of the best digital revivals.
 At B&P Swiss Typefaces, François Rappo published New Fournier (2011) based on the typography of Pierre-Simon Fournier.
 It comes in 24 styles.

 Pauline Nuñez graduated in 2007 from Ecole Estienne with a thesis entitled Pierre-Simon Fournier, typographe absolu, typographe accompli?.